alams154/music-assistant-alexa-skill-prototype/LIMITATIONS.md

 ## Technical Limitations

-- Non-APL devices require proxied, internet-accessible HTTPS endpoints for media streaming.
+- Non-APL devices require proxied, internet-accessible HTTPS endpoints for media streaming

 ## Known Issues

-- APL devices: pause and stop intents are not handled reliably.
+- APL devices: pause and stop intents are not currently working
-- All devices: there is a noticeable delay when pausing; this is caused by the AlexaPy library.
+- All devices: there is a noticeable delay when pausing; this is caused by the AlexaPy library
-- APL devices: album art is not currently displayed.
+- APL devices: album art is not currently working

-If you want, I can open a small follow-up PR to add troubleshooting steps or suggested workarounds for these issues.